LLNL/scr/doc/rst/users/api.rst

 and the user may specify the name as a command line argument at times.
 For this reason, it is recommended to use short but meaningful names that are easy to type.
 The name value must be less than :code:`SCR_MAX_FILENAME` characters.
-All processes should provide identical values in :code:`name`.
+All processes must provide identical values in :code:`name`.
 In C, the application may pass :code:`NULL` for name in which case SCR generates a default name for the dataset based on its internal dataset id.